Affect Recognition in Conversations Using Large Language Models: Related Work

 Large Language Model~(LLM) refers to a type of pre-trained models designed for natural language processing tasks.
 LLMs are characterised by their enormous number of model parameters and extensive training data.

-Some well-known examples of LLMs include OpenAI GPT family models \citep{gpt,gpt2,gpt3,instructgpt,chatgpt,gpt4}, which have billions or even trillions of model parameters.
-There are also many other open-source foundation models \citep{llama,llama2} and their chat-optimised versions \citep{alpaca,vicuna,llama2}.
+Some well-known examples of LLMs include OpenAI GPT family models \citep{gpt2,chatgpt,gpt4}, which can have billions or even trillions of model parameters.
+Examples of open-source text-based foundation models include the LLaMA family \citep{llama,llama2,llama3modelcard} and their corresponding chat-optimised models.
 These models have demonstrated remarkable abilities in various natural language understanding and generation tasks, including text completion, language translation, text summarisation, and even chatbot applications \citep{open-llm-leaderboard}.
 They also demonstrate ``emergent abilities'' such as few-shot prompting and chain-of-thought reasoning, which were not present in their smaller predecessors \citep{emergent}.
+While there are also multi-modal LLMs such as SALMONN \citep{tang2024salmonn}, these are at an earlier stage compared to uni-modal text-based LLMs, and it is still a common practice to use text-based LLMs as the text-processing backend, pipelined with other modules such as ASR and image generator for more complex applications.